How the newest healthy eating craze can transform your Turkey Day Dinner

 The Paleo diet is a relatively simple concept: eat the kinds of foods that were available to our hunter-gatherer ancestors: meat, vegetables, fruits, and seeds.
 The agrarian-age foods we now know and love are not part of the Paleo diet: dairy products, legumes, potatoes (this notably does not include sweet potatoes) processed meats and oils.

-If you’re interested in going Paleo, there are plenty of references you can find online – including recipes that let you stay well within the limits and scope of the Paleo diet, or cheat a little and use creative ingredients to work around the modern-age recipe requirements of your favorite dishes.
+If you’re interested in going Paleo, there are plenty of references you can find online – Paleo Diet Thanksgiving recipes that let you stay well within the limits and scope of the Paleo diet, or cheat a little and use creative ingredients to work around the modern-age recipe requirements of your favorite dishes.
 But why bring this up now?
 As it turns out, a delicious Paleo Thanksgiving feast is well within the diet’s normal constraints!

 We’ll assume that for your Thanksgiving, you’re going to serve meat.
 While we understand and acknowledge the millions of healthy vegetarian consumers out there, let’s face it: Thanksgiving is not your time to shine.
 Try passing off a tofu turkey as the real thing.
 You’ll be lucky if you’re ever invited to anyone’s Thanksgiving ever again – let alone be allowed to host!